 the whistleblower's share of the recovery to a maximum of 30%,

 increasing the powers of relators in bringing qui tam lawsuits and

 increasing the damages and penalties that can be imposed on

 defendants.
-Now even if the Government joins the lawsuit and has
+Even if the Government joined the lawsuit and has

 primary responsibility for prosecuting the action, the relator has